nasa/fmdtools/_sources/docs/Development Guide.rst.txt

 		A simulation that defines system behavior.
 Models contain functions and flows, their graph connections, parameters related to the simulation configuration, as well as methods for classifying simulations.

 	Behavior
 		How the states of a system unfold over time, including in the various :term:`mode` s it may encounter.
-Defined in :term:`Function` s, :term:`Component` s, and :term:`Action` s using :meth:`fmdtools.define.Block.behavior`, :meth:`fmdtools.define.Block.static_behavior`, :meth:`fmdtools.define.Block.dynamic_behavior`, and :meth:`fmdtools.define.Block.condfaults`
+Defined in :term:`Function` s, :term:`Component` s, and :term:`Action` s using :meth:`fmdtools.define.Block.behavior`, :meth:`fmdtools.define.Block.static_behavior`, and :meth:`fmdtools.define.Block.dynamic_behavior`.

 	Graph
 		A view of simulation construct connections and/or relationships embodied by the :class:`~fmdtools.analyze.graph.Graph` class and sub-classes (which uses networkx to represent the structure itself).